khantilchoksi/Slack-Bot/Design.md

  * Bot then creates the board and returns the url of the board [S4].

 **(iii) Subflows**
-   [S1] User writes that he/she want to create a new board with specific name.
+   [S1] User writes that "I want to create a new board with my team for module 2".
-   [S2] Bot shows a list of options for the templates and user can pick any one of them.
+   [S2] Bot shows a list of options for the templates in the from of drop-down list and user can pick any one of them.
-   [S3] Bot will ask if there is any modificaiton needs to be done and user replies which type of lists he/she wants to add and delete.
+   [S3] Bot will ask if there is any modificaiton needs to be done in the template and user replies that " I want to add 'On Hold' list to be added and delete the 'Next-Up' list".
-   [S4] Bot creates the new board and return the url of the board for the reference.
+   [S4] Bot creates the new board with the personalized board and return the url of the newly created board.
  **(iv) Alternative Flows:**
    [E1] User doesn't select any pre-defined template and choose to create the new board with their specific lists.
+(So, after that, he can tell the bot that he wants to create some particular lists.
+Use Case 2)

+#### Use Case II : Creating / Managing Tasks
+ **(i) Preconditions:**
+  User should have the url for the board in which they wants to create/manage tasks and the list on which taks to be added should be configured.

+ **(ii) Main Flow:**
+  * User will request to show their or others tasks according to different parameters.[S1]
+  * Assign a member to the task.[S2]
+  * Set/update the priority and deadline of the task.[S3]

+ **(iii) Sub Flows:**
+  * [S1] User requests that "I want to create a task

 ## 4. Design Sketches